 Note that the first three digits of the Circular A-11 BOC code are required.
 The first three digits of the sub-object class code is required to track specific budget elements.
-The 4th digit of the sub-object class code is not available for agency use as it is reserved for future use by OMB and will have a value of zero.
+The 4th digit of the OMB BOC sub-object class code is not available for agency use as it is reserved for future use by OMB and will have a value of zero.

 The Treasury Financial Management Quality Service Management Office (FM QMSO) Marketplace requires all core financial management systems to align with the FFM Business Standards, including incorporation of the agency sub-object class in the ACS.
 If an agency’s current financial management system lacks the capability to incorporate use of the agency sub-object class, the capability must be included in the next financial management system update.